-Gathering in the park around the central fountain.
+Gathering in the park around the splashing fountain.
 Eating at rusted tables under sun-faded umbrellas.
-Napping, with head tilted forward, on a bench.
-Roaming about disordered flowerbeds.
+Napping, with head tilted forward, on a park bench.
+Roaming about flowerbeds.
 Gossiping, laughing, reading.

 As I sat in the shade of a straggly tree, it suddenly appeared to me the splashing fountain was a shining crown.
 Above every head a crown.